 All we have to do is edit the Page Settings for each of our content pages (located in the “Other Pages” area).
 From here, scroll to the section titled: “Advanced Display”:

 You’ll see a few options that give you more control over the header of your website for this page.
 The option we’re looking for is “Show Alternate Navigation?”
 By default, all pages show whatever links you have in your “Main Navigation” area, this is why we are seeing “English” and “French” listed on the website header.
 Using the dropdown, if we select “English” from the list of available pages, it will instead show the subpages of the “English” page for the header navigation, specifically when viewing this page.

-Once all set, hit “Save” and repeate this for every page listed in your “Other Pages” area.
+Once all set hit “Save” and repeat this for every page listed in your “Other Pages” area.
 In our case, we will want to select “French” for our respective french pages.

 👍 Tip: For your secondary language pages, in our case the French pages, you will also want to set the “Use Alternate Link for Logo” option, simply paste the URL of the Index page we created for the french homepage.

 Once completed, you’ll see the magic of this feature as your website header navigation comes to life: